Glossary

 Authentication

-Authentication simply means the process of verifying the identity of a user on your application.
-Authgear supports different methods for authentication including email and password, mobile and passwordless.
+Authentication is the process of verifying the identity of a user on your application.
+Authgear supports different methods for authentication, including email, mobile phone, username, password, OTP, passkeys, biometric, social and enterprise login.

 Authorization

 Authorization is the process of granting or denying access to resources based on the identity of a user.
-For example, a user may grant a client application authorization to their info on Authgear, this authorization may not be used to access another user's data.
+For example, a user may grant a client application the authorization to their own profile data on Authgear, this authorization may not be used to access another user's data.

 Authorization code

 This is a code issued by an authorization server that a client application can exchange for an access token.
-In the OAuth 2.0 flow, the authorization server sends this authorization code to the client via the redirect URI after the user grants the client authorization.
+In the OAuth 2.0 Authorization Code Flow, the authorization server sends this authorization code to the client via the redirect URI after the user grants the client authorization.

 Authorized Redirect URIs

-These are basically URLs that point to valid pages on the client's application that users are redirected to during the authorization flow.
-Usually, this is the page where you implement the code that gets the value of the authorization code from the URL parameter and initiates the process of exchanging the authorization code for an access token.
+These are the URLs that point to valid pages on the client's application that users are redirected to after auth.
+Usually, this is the page where you implement the code that gets the value of the authorization code from the URL parameter and initiates token exchange with the authorization code for an access token.

 Biometric authentication

 Biometric authentication allows you to authenticate users on your application using biometric attributes such as fingerprint and face scan.
+This makes use of the native system feature such as FaceID and keychain on iOS, and Keystore on Android.
+Therefore, no biometric data is stored on Authgear.
 This feature is only available on Android 6.0+ and iOS 11.3+.

 Blocking events